 13 ways designers screw up client presentations ★

 A lively, enjoyable, and valid talk.
-Also Mike´s styling of the slides is outstanding.
+Also, I like Mike´s slides very much.

 Assumptions prior to the client presentation:

 The 13 things to avoid:

 - You are not there to be the clients friend.
 Happiness is a side-effect of good design, not a goal.
 You are there to solve a problem.
 Having unpleasant conversations is part of the job, because avoiding confrontation is increasingly expensive.

 - Not getting off your ass.
 You are giving the presentation.
 There shouldn´t be a doubt.
 You should give confidence to the client that they hired the right person for the work.
 Your confidence is the clients confidence.
 Humility is increasingly expensive.

 - Starting with apology.
 Every time you apologize for something, you are freaking the client out.
 Every time you aplogize you are giving the client a reason to not trust you.
 Do not apologize for the work you are doing and are getting paid for.
 If you apologize, your client has to apologize somewhere the ladder up.
 You are always presenting the correct amount of work.
 Resetting expectations must have been done earlier – if necessary.